 Dr. Frankenberg is the co-author (with Gary Orfield) of Educational Delusions?
 Why Choice Can Deepen Inequality and How to Make it Fair (from University of California Press); co-editor of The Resegregation of Suburban Schools: A Hidden Crisis in American Education (with Gary Orfield), from the Harvard Education Press; Integrating schools in a changing society: New policies and legal options for a multiracial generation (with Elizabeth DeBray), from the University of North Carolina Press; and co-editor of Lessons in Integration: Realizing the Promise of Racial Diversity in America’s Schools (with Gary Orfield), published by the University of Virginia Press (2007).
 She has published more than 50 peer-reviewed articles in leading education policy journals, law reviews, and housing journals as well as writing for policy and practitioner publications.

+Her work has been funded by WT Grant Foundation, Spencer Foundation, National Science Foundation, Pennsylvania Department of Education, and Center for Rural Pennsylvania.
 In addition to her teaching and research, she has been active with Division L of the American Educational Research Association.
 Dr. Frankenberg is involved with the National Coalition for School Diversity, including the group’s Research Advisory Panel.
 She is also a fellow of the National Education Policy Center.